nccasia/mezon-bot-example/README.md

 ## Create your Mezon application

-Go to [Developers](https://dev-developers.nccsoft.vn/) and create your application.
+Visit the [Developers Portal](https://dev-developers.nccsoft.vn/) to create your application.

+## Add bot to your clan

+Use your install link in a browser to add your bot to your desired clan.

 ## Installation